gluobe/infrastructure-2.0-workshop/Lab 7 - ASG and LC (infra 1.0)/README.md

 1. Click on `Actions -> Instance State -> Terminate -> Yes, Terminate`.

 ### 2. Configuring an LC ###
-A Launch configuration will contain all the EC2 Instance details and can even be used to run scripts when the Instance is up and running for the first time.
+A Launch configuration will contain all the EC2 Instance details and can even be used to run scripts when the Instance starts running for the first time.

 1. Go to `Services -> EC2 -> Launch Configurations -> Create launch configuration`.
 1. Select `Ubuntu Server 16.04 LTS`.